VijetaPriya47/Gitlab-Terraform-Provider/docs/guides/use-case-tech-lead-bootstrapping-small-team.md

   parent_id   = 1337           # change to your top-level group ID number
-  name        = "Awesome Tech" # friendly group name path        = "awesome-tech" # path that will be a part of clone URIs description = "We provide awesome tech that makes our company shine!"
+  name        = "Awesome Tech" # friendly group name path        = "awesome-tech" # path that will be a part of clone URIs name        = "Awesome Team" # friendly group name path        = "awesome-team" # path that will be a part of clone URIs description = "The Awesome Team provides awesome tech that makes our company shine!"
 }
 ```